A common denominator for most businesses is aiming for growth.

-That’s why it’s useful to start with a testing period where you can play around and iron out the details.
+That’s why starting with a testing period where you can play around and iron out the details is useful.
 You could start with one product to keep the process simple.
-Probably best to go with your key product if you have one, and that can serve as the centerpiece to work around.
+Probably best to go with your key product if you have one that can serve as the centerpiece to work around.

-Still not bad considering ERPs take an average of 6-24 months to implement.
+Still not bad, considering legacy ERPs take an average of 6-24 months to implement.